jewlexx/Clocks/README.md

 - [ ] More time options like disabling seconds
 - [ ] Full time format customization
 - [ ] Style customization
+- [ ] Complete refactor with index page and url generation